rozbb/readtomyshoe/README.md

     * Select "Cloud Text-to-Speech API"
 * Now copy your API key to the clipboard, create a new file `server/gcp_api.key`, and paste it there

+### OpenSSL

+You need to have OpenSSL installed on your machine.
+For Ubuntu, just `sudo apt install libssl-dev`.

 ### Other setup

 This requires a custom version of everything related wasm-bindgen because the `MediaSession` API has not yet been merged into `web_sys`.
 Do the following: